innopolis-devops/labs/app_python/README.md

     Just visit our amazing cutting-edge web-site.
     With this application you will always know what time it is!

+    Also, you we will let you can now watch how many people in the world also know what time it is!
+    We keep track of analytical data and it is publically avaiable at `/visits`

     Built by time watchers for time watchers!

     P. S. This is an MVP, so you can only watch MSK time at the moment.